In a clothing store, you encounter two distinct kinds of shoppers.

 There’s Shopper A, who’s impulsive and picks up random items off the rack to try on as quickly as possible.

-Then, you have Shopper B. This individual takes their time and carefully reads through all of the labels before pulling a piece of clothing to try on.
+Then, you have Shopper B. This individual takes their time and carefully reads through the labels before pulling a piece of clothing to try on.

 Of these two buyers, who would you say has put the most thought into their purchases?
 If you are tempted to answer Shopper B, think again!
-In reality, every customer goes through a detailed process before deciding to purchase.
+Every customer goes through a detailed process before deciding to purchase.
 So, here is what you need to know about the customer decision-making process.

 If you believe that a sale is when consumers hand over their money, we are here to tell you that it’s not true!
-Yes, the exchange of goods (or services) at this stage is crucial.
+Yes, exchanging goods (or services) at this stage is crucial.
 However, it is only one rung on the mighty ladder of sales and marketing.

-Recall your own thought process when you had to buy something: a car, perhaps, or new furniture.
-You considered your needs, did some research, reviewed your options before taking a call.
-This is the consumer decision making process, and once you understand it, you can optimize it.
+Recall your thought process when buying a car, perhaps, or new furniture.
+You considered your needs, researched, and reviewed your options before taking a call.
+This is the consumer decision-making process; once you understand it, you can optimize it.

 The consumer decision-making process, as we shall see, works similarly.
-What’s more, each stage of the process reveals crucial information about a buyer.
+Moreover, each stage of the process reveals crucial information about a buyer.
 How a company understands this process – the bread and butter of all brands – can make or break them.
-At SurveySparrow, we often use survey forms because they are easy to track, share and compile information.
+At SurveySparrow, we often use survey forms because they make tracking, sharing, and compiling information easy.

 You can try it for free here.